kamranahmedse/developer-roadmap/src/data/guides/frontend-job-description.md

 - Hands-on experience with version control systems such as Git.
 - Experience with tools for debugging and development automation like Chrome DevTools and Webpack.
 - Relevant soft skills like customer service, communication, and problem-solving skills.
-- Practical experience and a strong portfolio that shows a broad range of abilities.
+- Practical experience and a strong [web developer portfolio](https://roadmap.sh/frontend/web-developer-portfolio) that shows a broad range of abilities.
 - Bachelor’s degree in computer science or relevant industry experience.

 **Nice to Have**